awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-upflow-eng.md

 ### Take home message

-> Combine the bilinear upsampling with learnable upsampling
+> Perform the bilinear upsampling with learnable upsampling
 >
-> Guide the outputs of the intermediate layers
+> Guide the outputs of the intermediate layers by the pyramidal distillation loss
 >
-> Unsupervised optical flow method can surpass the supervised optical flow method
+> Unsupervised optical flow method can surpass some previous supervised optical flow methods